WPXN-TV: Transition into private ownership (1996–present)

 The hybrid format was taken off the air in June, though reruns of WBIS' business programming, some Fox Sports programming, and documentaries from the CBS cable presence "Eye on People" (another network which struggled through its short life) ran in the interim.
-WBIS would sign-off permanently on July 31, 1997, after airing a video sequence of the station's employees saying farewell, accompanied by Bachman–Turner Overdrive's song "Lookin' Out for #1."
+WBIS would sign-off permanently on June 30, 1997, after airing a video sequence of the station's employees saying farewell, accompanied by Bachman–Turner Overdrive's song "Lookin' Out for #1."
 Paxson took control of the station the following day, renaming it as WPXN-TV, and ran channel 31 under a local marketing agreement (LMA) with a format that featured Bloomberg Business News in daytime and infomercials (from Paxson's inTV) and religious programs (from Paxson's Worship Network) the rest of the day.
 The LMA was necessary as Paxson was seeking FCC permission to temporarily keep both WPXN and WHAI-TV (channel 43) in Bridgeport, Connecticut.
 The FCC eventually granted Paxson a temporary waiver for the purchase of WPXN, which closed on March 6, 1998.
 A year later, Paxson sold the Bridgeport station to other interests.

 On August 31, 1998, WPXN, along with the rest of the Paxson stations, premiered the new Pax television network, with a programming mix of infomercials, off-network reruns labeled as "family entertainment", and the Worship Network during overnights.
 NBC purchased a 32 percent stake in Pax in 1999, and as part of the deal NBC encouraged its stations, both owned and affiliated, to enter into joint sales agreements with the local Pax outlet.
 In New York, WNBC (channel 4) did just that with WPXN, and as a result channel 31 aired rebroadcasts of WNBC's evening newscasts.
 The LMA arrangements ended in July 2005; some time later, NBC sold its stake in Pax TV.

 On September 11, 2001, the transmitter facilities of channel 31, as well as six other New York City television stations and several radio stations, were destroyed when two hijacked airplanes crashed into and destroyed the World Trade Center towers.
 When WPXN-TV returned to the air days later, channel 31 was broadcasting at low power from a temporary facility in West Orange, New Jersey.
 It has since moved its transmitter to the Empire State Building.
-On May 9, 2017, it was announced that WPXN-TV would return broadcasting from the new One World Trade Center.
+On May 9, 2017, it was announced that WPXN-TV would return to broadcasting from the new One World Trade Center.